 Sauvignon Blanc tasting notes

 Sauvignon Blanc, a crisp and refreshing white wine, is one of the most popular varietals on the market.
-It has a unique flavor that can range from slightly sweet to sour depending on how Sauvignon Blanc is produced.
-The aroma of Sauvignon Blanc can vary greatly depending on the type of climate in which it was grown.
-In warmer climates, where temperatures are consistently higher, Sauvignon Blanc typically has strong tropical fruit aromas such as banana and guava while in cooler climates it features more herbaceous notes such as green bell pepper or even grassy notes.
+It has a unique flavor that can range from slightly sweet white wine to sour depending on how Sauvignon Blanc is produced.
+The aroma of Sauvignon Blanc white wine can vary greatly depending on the type of climate in which it was grown.
+In warmer climates, where temperatures are consistently higher, Sauvignon Blanc offers strong tropical fruit aromas such as banana and guava while in cooler climates it features more herbaceous notes such as green bell pepper or even grassy notes.

 Differences between Chardonnay vs Sauvignon Blanc

-Chardonnay vs Sauvignon Blanc are two of the most popular types of white wines, with grape varietal of both featuring distinct flavor profiles.
+Chardonnay vs Sauvignon Blanc are two of the most popular types of white wines, with the grape varietals of both featuring distinct flavor profiles.
 While they may appear similar, there are stark differences between these two varietals that set them apart from one another.

 Chardonnay wine is a full-bodied white wine with a golden hue.
 It can have an oaky aroma with hints of butter, vanilla and almond.